emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

         touching on
   - other clusters
       - I’ve only ever worked on one cluster
-      - while some of this may be generalized to other computing clusters, be careful
+      - most of this basic stuff should carry over to most clusters

 ## Unix Shell Basics